Chapter 6: Multiple Qubits and Entanglement

 $$|+\rangle \otimes |0\rangle = \frac{1}{\sqrt{2}}(|0\rangle + |1\rangle) \otimes |0\rangle = \frac{1}{\sqrt{2}}|00\rangle + \frac{1}{\sqrt{2}}|10\rangle$$

 Measuring this system gives $|00\rangle$ half the time and $|10\rangle$ half the time.
 The results of the two qubits are independent - qubit 0 is randomly 0 or 1, and qubit 1 is always 0 regardless.
+This is a product state: each qubit has its own well-defined individual state.
 Try it:

 Exponential growth: the power and the curse

-Key insight: exponential state space
+Key insight: exponential state space.

 One qubit needs 2 amplitudes.
 Two qubits need 4.
 Three need 8.
 In general, $n$ qubits need $2^n$ complex amplitudes to describe their state.
 This exponential growth is both the source of quantum computing's power and the reason classical computers struggle to simulate quantum systems.
 With just 300 qubits, you would need more amplitudes than there are atoms in the observable universe.